Last Updated on July 12, 2021.

 Like I mentioned, it includes a pop filter which is rare since most microphones don’t include one, and even though it feels a bit flimsy it’s still a free pop filter that really works.

-Now, since it’s only got a cardioid pickup pattern, it’s not as versatile as the Blue Yeti, plus the sound quality isn’t as good as I would have expected it to be.
+Now, since it’s only got a cardioid pickup pattern, it’s not as versatile as the Blue Yeti, plus it does have some glaring issues which I’ll cover in a second (Gain related).

 Lastly, it works on Windows and Mac OS based computers, as well as the Apple iPad.